DataGov-SamagraX/KO_confidence_algo/README.md

 There are 4 main steps to deploy the algo:
 - Clone the repo
-- Modify the csv file for adding any new sources for each feature
+- Modify the file ['sql_pull_save_code_repo.py'](https://github.com/DataGov-SamagraX/KO_confidence_algo/blob/main/sql_pull_save_code.py) to add the required passwords-  You need to modify the sshh password and the database password
-- Change the required input parameters in the [environment file](https://github.com/DataGov-SamagraX/KO_confidence_algo/blob/main/.env) provided.
+- run bash deploy.sh on terminal
-- Run the python script and the files with the confidence score will be created in the defined folder location.
+- The files will be created in the folder location based on the name stored in the output_folder variable